-When targeting Virtex-6 or Virtex-5 devices, and when the Simple dual-port RAM memory type is selected, the ECC options become available.
-Selecting ECC enables built-in Hamming error correction for the Virtex-6 and Virtex-5 FPGA architecture.
+Built-In ECC.
+When targeting Virtex-6 or Virtex-5 devices, and when the selected ECC Type is BuiltIn_ECC, the built-in Hamming Error Correction is enabled for the Virtex-6 and Virtex-5 FPGA architecture.

-For the Virtex-6 FPGA, the Use Error Injection Pins option is available for selection once the ECC option is selected.
-It provides the user the choice to have error injection pins.
-On choosing this option, additional options are available to have only Single Bit Error Injection using the INJECTSBITERR pin, or only Double Bit Error Injection using the INJECTDBITERR pin, or both Single and Double Bit Error
+For the Virtex-6 FPGA, the Use Error Injection Pins option is available for selection if the ECC option is selected.
+This option enables error injection pins.
+On choosing this option, additional options are available to have Single-Bit Error Injection (INJECTSBITERR), Double-Bit Error Injection (INJECTDBITERR), or both.
+See "Hamming Error Correction Capability," page 4 for more information.

-Injection using both pins.
-See "Built-in Hamming Error Correction Capability," page 4 for more information.
+When using ECC, the following limitations apply:

-When using ECC, the following options are limited:
+- Byte-write Enable is not available.

-- Byte-write Enable is not available
+- All port widths must be identical.

-- All port widths must be identical
+- For Virtex-5 devices, No Change Operating mode is supported.
+For Virtex-6 devices, Read First Operating Mode is supported.

-- For Virtex-5, No Change Operating mode is supported, and for Virtex-6, Read First Operating Mode is supported
+- The Use RST[A | B] Pin and the Output Reset Value options are not available.

-- Use RST[A | B] Pin and the Output Reset Value options are not available
+- Memory Initialization is not supported.

-- Memory Initialization is not supported
+- No algorithm selection is available.

-- No algorithm selection is available
+- Soft ECC.
+When targeting Virtex-6 and Spartan-6 devices, and when the selected ECC Type is Soft_ECC, soft error correction (using Hamming code) is enabled for the Virtex-6 and Spartan-6 FPGAs.